 3. Enjoy Thanksgiving at Disney’s Animal Kingdom

 Head over to Disney’s Animal Kingdom and visit the Valley of Mo’ara in the new Pandora park.
 There you can taste the unique Thanksgiving meal cooked up by the fictional Na’vi people.
-Satu’li Canteen is the spot to visit, and they’re going to have wood-grilled roasted turkey breast, orange marmalade glazed sweet potatoes, apple and stage stuffing, green beans, mashed potatoes, cranberry boba pearls and many other items.
+Satu’li Canteen is the spot to visit, and they’re going to have wood-grilled roasted turkey breast, orange marmalade glazed sweet potatoes, apple and sage stuffing, green beans, mashed potatoes, cranberry boba pearls, and many other items.
 For dessert, enjoy a unique pumpkin cheesecake mousse.
 These meals are available in adult-sized and kid-sized portions.

 4. Enjoy Thanksgiving at Magic Kingdom